dreisigmeyer/carra_prep2/README.md

 ----
+You need git-lfs installed to correctly pull large files down.

 If you have just pulled this for the first time you will need to run bzip2 -d create_GBD_metadata/pythonCode/zip3Data/infobox_properties_en.nt.bz2 from this directory